-The American Express Qantas Business Rewards card tempts with 150,000 Qantas Points for new Card Members who apply by 7 October 2020 and spend at least $3,000 in the first 2 months.
-Includes lounge passes, complimentary business travel insurance and more.
+The American Express Qantas Business Rewards card tempts with bonus Qantas Points for new Card Members, complimentary lounge passes, complimentary business travel insurance and more.

 But a good business charge card should offer more, such as additional cards for employees, easy integration to accounting software and more.
 We take a look at the other business features of the American Express Qantas Business Rewards card that aren’t crucial but are useful to have.

 American Express Qantas Business Rewards Card benefits series

 - Part 1: Best uses of 180,000 Qantas Points

 Making the most of the cash flow benefits

 The American Express Qantas Business Rewards Card is a charge card (not a credit card), meaning there is no preset spending limit.
 You spend what you need for work, and pay it off in full the following month to avoid charges.

 American Express promotes its card as having ‘up to 51 days cash flow days’, meaning you have up to 51 days from the date of purchase to make a repayment.
 The actual number of days you have until repayment will depend on your billing cycle and payment due date.
 While 51 days is the maximum number of cash flow days possible on the American Express Qantas Business Rewards card, it’s generally less in practice.

 Imagine you ran a business that needed to pay suppliers upfront.
 You could do so now, carrying the balance on your American Express card for up to 51 days.
 This could give plenty of time for your customer to pay for your work and for you to repay your balance, without dipping into your cash on hand.